AWS Storage Options – EBS & Instance Store

 EBS Cost Model

-- For both volumes, EBS snapshots are charged per GB-month of data stored.
-EBS snapshot copy is charged for the data transferred between regions, and for the standard EBS snapshot charges in the destination region.
+- EBS snapshot copy is charged for data transferred between regions, plus standard snapshot charges in the destination region.

 EBS Scalability and Elasticity